jtovartr/privacy-manager/README.md

 At this point, the database contains two tables.
 The first one is usuarios, which has a default user (admin).
 The other table is personas, which is empty.

-These tables are created automatically thanks to the [generateTables.py](https://github.com/jtovartr/privacy-manager/blob/main/kubernetesFiles/mysql/generateTables.py) script.
+These tables are automatically created by the script [generateTables.py].(https://github.com/jtovartr/privacy-manager/blob/main/kubernetesFiles/mysql/generateTables.py) script.
 To create the personas table, the [data.json](https://github.com/jtovartr/privacy-manager/blob/main/mounts/arx/data.json) file is read and depending on the type of attribute in the file an appropriate MySQL value type will be assigned.